- AMMC - Autorité Marocaine du Marché des Capitaux

 - OCP Group

 - Morocco's state-controlled phosphate mining and fertilizer company, one of the world's largest phosphate producers.
-Morocco holds ~70% of known global phosphate reserves.
-Listed on the BVC and one of the heaviest MASI components.
-Performance closely tied to global phosphate and fertilizer prices.
+Morocco holds approximately 70% of known global phosphate reserves.
+Performance is closely tied to global phosphate and fertilizer prices.

 - OPCVM - Organisme de Placement Collectif en Valeurs Mobilières